The peeling stage of a tattoo can be pretty daunting, as it’s not normal for your skin to resemble that of a snake.

 5. Don’t rebandage the tattoo.

+By the time your tattoo starts peeling off, you shouldn't be wearing a tattoo bandage any longer.
 Your skin is dying to be in the fresh air - literally.
 Allow your skin to heal and peel outside of a bandage even if it feels sensitive.

 Tattoo Peeling and Fading